Frequently Asked Questions About Filing for Benefits and Inquiries

 - Requesting to backdate more than one week.

 - You did not work for one of the employers we have on file for you.

 - Remember that each claim is different, and even if you had to call to complete your claim last time, you might not need to this time!

-- So why should I use the online application to file my claim if there is a chance I will still have to call?
+- So why should I use online benefit services to file my claim if there is a chance I will still have to call?

 - Why do I sometimes have to call a claims specialist after my online weekly claim has been accepted?

 - If you are told that you must contact a claims specialist after your claim has been accepted, that is because one or more of your answers may affect your eligibility for benefits.
 The same rules apply if you file your weekly claim through the telephone system.